archead/smol/README.md

 # smol
-Smol is a powershell script that quickly converts large video files down to 25mb, which happens to be discord's upload limit ;)
+Smol is a powershell script that quickly* converts large video files down to 25mb, which happens to be discord's upload limit ;)

+<sub>*depends on file size and length<sub>

 ## Requirements
 - ffmpeg added to PATH
   - to install you can use either: